GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 ```

-**DMT requires additional user/admin permission except predefined role, you can execute the Bash script dmt-custom-userrole-setup.sh and dmt-custom-userrole-setup.sh present in the root directory to create custom dmt user/admin additional permission role**
+**DMT requires additional user/admin permission except predefined role, you can execute the Bash script dmt-custom-userrole-setup.sh and dmt-custom-adminrole-setup.sh present in the root directory to create custom dmt user/admin additional permission role**

 ```